Josh Charles: Television

+Theatre

-In theater, Charles headlined a production of Jonathan Marc Sherman's Confrontation in 1986.
-In 2004, he appeared on stage in New York in a revival of Neil LaBute's The Distance from Here, which received a Drama Desk Award for Best Ensemble Cast.
-In January 2006, he appeared in the world premiere of Richard Greenberg's The Well-Appointed Room for the Steppenwolf Theatre Company in Chicago, and he followed this with a run at the American Conservatory Theater in San Francisco, portraying the cloned brothers in Caryl Churchill's A Number.
-In 2007, he appeared in Adam Bock's The Receptionist at the Manhattan Theatre Club.
+Charles headlined a production of Jonathan Marc Sherman's Confrontation in 1986.
+In 2004, he appeared in the revival of Neil LaBute's The Distance from Here which received a Drama Desk Award for Best Ensemble Cast.
+In January 2006, he appeared in Richard Greenberg's The Well-Appointed Room at the Steppenwolf Theatre Company, Chicago and Caryl Churchill's A Number at the American Conservatory Theater, San Francisco.
+In 2007, he appeared in Adam Bock's The Receptionist at the Manhattan Theatre Club, New York City.

-He appeared off-Broadway in Annie Baker's The Antipodes at the Signature Theatre in 2017.
+Charles appeared in the off-Broadway production of Annie Baker's The Antipodes at the Signature Theatre in 2017.
 He made his Broadway debut in Straight White Men by Young Jean Lee at the Hayes Theater in 2018.

+Others

-He appeared in Taylor Swift's music video for Fortnight in 2024.
+Charles appeared in Taylor Swift's music video for "Fortnight" in 2024, alongside his Dead Poets Society co-star Ethan Hawke.

-In May 2025, it was announced that he was set to star in an American remake of the British series Doc Martin on Fox network titled Best Medicine in the 2025-2026 TV season.

 Personal life

-In September 2013, Charles married ballet dancer and author Sophie Flack, with whom he lives in New York City.
+In September 2013, Charles married ballet dancer and author Sophie Flack.
+The couple lives in New York City.
 On December 9, 2014, Flack gave birth to the couple's first child, a son.
 On August 23, 2018, Charles revealed on his Instagram that Flack gave birth to their second child, a daughter.

-Charles was born, raised and educated in Baltimore, he got his first big acting break in a John Waters film, and his family still lives in the city.
-As a result, Charles is known for his deep ties to Baltimore and he returns frequently for visits.
-Charles is famously a big fan of the Ravens and Orioles, and follows city politics closely.
+Charles supports the Baltimore Ravens and Baltimore Orioles.

+Politics

-In 2011, he participated in a video from the Human Rights Campaign in support of same-sex marriage and also supported the 2012 Maryland same-sex marriage referendum.
+In 2011, Charles appeared in a Human Rights Campaign video in support of same-sex marriage.
+He also supported the 2012 Maryland same-sex marriage referendum.

-He supported Hillary Clinton's presidential campaign in 2016.
-In 1999, the campaign of then-U.S. Senate candidate Hillary Clinton had requested a copy of a Sports Night episode in which Charles' character Dan Rydell talks about his admiration for Clinton and recounts attending a fundraiser for her off-screen.
+Charles supported Hillary Clinton's presidential campaign in 2016.
+In 1999, Clinton's campaign for the U.S. Senate had requested a copy of a Sports Night episode in which Charles's character Dan Rydell talks about his admiration for Clinton and recounts attending a fundraiser for her off-screen.

-In August 2014, he signed an open letter from members of the Hollywood community condemning Hamas rocket attacks on Israel during the 2014 Gaza War.
-In October 2023, he was one of many Hollywood signatories of a letter calling on President Biden to work toward the release of all Israeli hostages after the October 7 attacks.
+In August 2014, Charles was amongst the Hollywood signatories for an open letter condemning Hamas attacks on Israel during the 2014 Gaza War.
+In October 2023, he signed an open letter calling on President Joe Biden to work toward the release of all Israeli hostages following the October 7 attacks.